RapIT: Rapid Initiation of Antiretroviral Therapy to Promote Early HIV/AIDS Treatment in South Africa

 The RapIT study aims to identify a way to improve the outcomes of patients diagnosed with HIV, diminish AIDS-related morbidity and mortality, and reduce medical care costs associated with late treatment initiation.
 If successful, if may offer an important new strategy for reducing the burden of HIV on public health.

-A supplemental study under the RapIT grant is examining interactions between ART and noncommunicable diseases (NCDs).
+A supplemental study under the RapIT grant, RapIT-NCD, is examining interactions between ART and noncommunicable diseases (NCDs).
 South Africa, like many other middle income countries, faces very high rates of NCDs and NCD risks but there are virtually no studies looking at NCDs in ART patients and none that have considered the effect of NCDs and NCD risk factors on long term retention on ART.
 RapIT-NCD is evaluating the role of NCDs and NCD risk factors on long-term retention of ART patients at the same study site, with outcomes including mortality, loss to follow up, viral suppression and immunologic improvement, and physical functioning, ability to perform normal daily activities, and economic productivity among patients already on ART.

 |Principal Investigator||Sydney Rosen|